markwilson107/Direct-Ship/README.md

 ## Installation

 1. Follow the link below and sign up.
 2. Have an admin active your account.
+3. Or use demo account.

 Deployed Application:
 https://direct-ship.herokuapp.com/